patrickcapaldo/patrickcapaldo.github.io/README.md

 $ git rebase v0.9.0
 ```

-If you have extensively customized a previous version, it might be trickier to upgrade.
+If you have extensively customised a previous version, it might be trickier to upgrade.
 You can still follow the steps above, but `git rebase` may result in merge conflicts that must be resolved.
 See [git rebase manual](https://help.github.com/en/github/using-git/about-git-rebase) and how to [resolve conflicts](https://help.github.com/en/github/using-git/resolving-merge-conflicts-after-a-git-rebase) for more information.
 If rebasing is too complicated, we recommend re-installing the new version of the theme from scratch and port over your content and changes from the previous version manually.